dtroupe18/Thesis-Survey-Of-Political-Bots-On-Twitter/README.md

 [Sample Data on Google Drive](https://drive.google.com/drive/folders/1h5TKuJu9VH5C_AcOp47l5f_Mw5QBuKl1?usp=sharing)

 * Data Sample
-    * AllUserProfilesWithCapScores.csv - Approximately 700,000 Twitter accounts with Bot and CAP scores from Botometer.
+    * AllUserProfilesWithCapScores.csv - Approximately 700,000 Twitter accounts with CAP scores from Botometer.
     * AllBots.csv - All Twitter accounts with a CAP score over 0.53 (bot threshold).
     * AllRemovedBots.csv - All Twitter bots that were removed from Twitter during data collection.
     * StillActiveBots.csv - All Twitter bots that were not removed from Twitter during data collection.